Revisiting Residue Codes for Modern Memories: Background

-The $data$ is encoded to $codeword$ by multiplying $data$ by~\GM{} (Eq.~\ref{eq:mapEq}).
-Upon reading the $codeword$, we check the remainder of $codeword$ divided by~\GM{} (Eq.\ref{eq:det}).
-When the remainder is zero, we can recover the original data simply dividing the codeword by~\GM{} (error-free case); otherwise we subtract the $error\;value$ derived from remainder $r$ to correct the $codeword$ and then recover the data by dividing by \GM{} (Eq.\ref{eq:dec}).
-For this scheme to work we pick $m$ so that each remainder corresponds to one error only, allowing for unambiguous error correction.
+The $data$ is encoded to the $codeword$ by multiplying $data$ by a whole number~\GM{} (Eq.~\ref{eq:mapEq}).
+Upon reading the $codeword$, we compute the remainder of the $codeword$ divided by~\GM{} (Eq.~\ref{eq:det}).
+If the remainder is zero, we can recover the original data by simply dividing the codeword by~\GM{} (error-free case); otherwise we subtract the $f_{error}$ derived from remainder $r$ to correct the $codeword$ and then recover the data by dividing by \GM{} (Eq.~\ref{eq:dec}).
+For this scheme to work, we pick $m$ so that each remainder corresponds to one error only, allowing for unambiguous error correction.

-So, how does one use integer values of remainders to detect and fix bit flips in memory?
-We explain this next.
-However, before that we will present another important optimization in terms of code construction.

-\fakesec{A Systematic \OURShortnf{} Code.} The ~\OUR{} method outlined in Eq.~\ref{eq:dec} creates a situation where the original data is available only after the division is done.
-In the common case of no errors this is far from desirable as this will add latency of memory loads.
-However, by using the scheme developed by Chien \cite{chien_linear_1964}, ~\OUR{} can be constructed such that the data and the error correction bits can be stored separately (in a ``systematic'' manner).
-Eq.~\ref{eq:encrc} depicts the approach, where $r_b$ being number of bits for redundancy, $data$ is the integer value of the data bits, and $X$ is picked in such a way so that $codeword\MOD{}\GM{}=0$.
+The construction above presents a serious problem---the original data is available only after division.
+This can introduce a steep penalty because of the latency of the division.
+To avoid this steep penalty for the common case of no errors, we can use a simple math trick developed by Chien in 1964 \cite{chien_linear_1964}.
+Chien proposed to separate the $data$ from the redundancy $r$ by shifting the $data$ in the $codeword$ left by $r$ bits such that the remaining $r$ bits can be used to store a special value $X$, which is chosen in such a way so that the $codeword\MOD{}\GM{}=0$ as shown in Eq.~\ref{eq:encrc}:

-This way the data in the codeword is separated from the redundancy (i.e. $X$) and the expensive integer division is not required to recover the data upon reading from memory.
-Although it seems that systematic form is superior and no one should be bothered with the non-systematic codes, in Section~\ref{sec:ben} we show that non-systematic form has its benefits and is useful.
+This way, the data in the codeword are easily separated from the redundancy, i.e., $X$, and no integer division is required to recover the data.
+We will use this formulation as a basis for \OUR{} so that the data and the error correction bits can be stored separately (also known as ``systematic'' encoding).